gem/oq-engine/doc/engine/Running-the-OpenQuake-Engine-on-Multiple-Nodes.md

+## Overall architecture
+The nodes must all be able to communicate with a single PostresSQL database and a single RabbitMQ server.
+One common configuration is to install and deploy the two services on a single "master" node, but other configurations are possible.
+It is not necessary and not normally recommended to install PostgreSQL or RabbitMQ on a worker node.

 ## Initial install
-On all nodes, install Ubuntu and the python-oq package as described in [OpenQuake Engine installation](Installing-the-OpenQuake-Engine.md) or [OpenQuake Engine Master installation](Installing-the-OpenQuake-Engine-Nightly.md).
+On all nodes,install the python-oq-engine package as described in [OpenQuake Engine installation](Installing-the-OpenQuake-Engine.md) or [OpenQuake Engine Master installation](Installing-the-OpenQuake-Engine-Nightly.md).

-## Overall architecture
-The nodes must all be able to communicate with a single Redis Key-Value store (only for OpenQuake <= 1.0), a single PostresSQL database and a single RabbitMQ server.
-One common configuration is to install and deploy all three services on a single "control node" server, but other configurations are possible.
-It is not necessary and not normally recommended to install redis, postres or RabbitMQ on the worker nodes.

 ## Postgres configuration
-The default Postgres configuration does not permit access from other machines: the file /etc/postgresql/9.3/main/pg_hba.conf should be modified to allow access to the "openquake" database from the worker nodes, an example excerpt follows:
+The default Postgres configuration does not permit access from other machines: the file `/etc/postgresql/9.3/main/pg_hba.conf` should be modified to allow access to the "openquake2" database from the worker nodes, an example excerpt follows:

 <pre>
 host   openquake2   oq_admin        192.168.10.0/8 md5